wzao1515/w6113.github.io/reviews.md

 Some notes to guide your reading and thinking.
 You should still focus on your roles.

 * This paper focuses primarily on what Naiad provides and how it works.
 But which are actually _necessary_?
 Which are nice-to-haves?
 Why?
 How does it contrast with other papers we have read?
 Can it do things other systems cannot?
+* What makes this paper easy or hard to read?
+Note those down, and we can discuss in class

 Roles: